rust-lang/rfcs/text/0000-packages-as-optional-namespaces.md

 Existing projects wishing to use this may need to manually migrate.
 For example, `unic-langid` may become `unic/langid`, with the `unic` project maintaining `unic-langid` as a reexport crate with the same version number.
 Getting people to migrate might be a bit of work, and furthermore maintaining a reexport crate during the (potentially long) transition period will also be some work.
 Of course, there is no obligation to maintain a transition crate, but users will stop getting updates if you don't.

-A possible path forward is to enable people to register aliases, i.e. `unic/langid` is an alias for `unic-langid`.
+A possible path forward is to enable people to register aliases, i.e. `unic-langid` is an alias for `unic/langid`.

 # Rationale and alternatives